Miss Ukraine Universe

 The pageant exists since 2006, after the Miss Ukraine Organization lost the Miss Universe franchise to Oleksandra Nikolayenko.
 The winner of the pageant represents Ukraine at the Miss Universe contest.
 Previously, the representative of Ukraine was chosen by the Miss Ukraine Committee.

-The current holder of the Miss Ukraine Universe title is Viktoria Apanasenko from Chernihiv, who received the title on June 15, 2022.
+The current Miss Ukraine Universe is Sofiya Tkachuk from Rivne, who was crowned on June 9, 2025.

 History

 The Miss Ukraine Universe pageant was founded in 2006 by Oleksandra Nikolayenko Ruffin.

 Natalie Glebova, Miss Universe 2005 was invited by Oleksandra to visit Ukraine to promote the Miss Ukraine Universe contest in 2006.
 The first edition of the contest was won by Inna Tsymbalyuk.

 In April 2016 Oleksandra Nikolayenko Ruffin sold the pageant.
 A foreign-owned international company became the new owner of the Miss Ukraine Universe beauty contest.

 The current Miss Universe license holder in Ukraine and the National Director of the Miss Ukraine Universe pageant is Anna Filimonova.